 Perform regular checks over the student database;

 Decide in matters relating to the utilisation of the administrative budget which is provided to the Departmental Doctoral School (DI) by the Doctoral Office.
 The appendix III.3-4. of the current Regulation outline all the rules and obligations concerning the utilisation of the administrative budget.

+n) prepare an annual final report on the results of the Departmental Doctoral School (DI) for the last autumn meeting of the EDT on a form uploaded within the form repository

 30. § The Election of the Departmental Doctoral School (DI) Head and Senior Members